Vanilla Bayesian Optimization Performs Great in High Dimensions: Conclusion and Future Work

 The curse of dimensionality has long been assumed to hinder the application of conventional Bayesian optimization in high dimensions.
 We show that the hindrance is not driven by dimensionality, but by the assumed complexity of the objective.
 We make minor modifications to the assumptions of the vanilla BO algorithm to make complexity scaling manageable with increasing dimensionality.
 As a result, we demonstrate that vanilla BO is extremely effective for problems of high dimensionality, outperforming the state-of-the-art for problems with dimensions into the thousands.

 Nevertheless, we do not believe that tailored high-dimensional BO algorithms are unwarranted: if the problem at hand is known to adhere to the structural assumptions that are conventionally made (effective subspace, additivity) or where non-stationarity in the objective facilitates local modelling, we believe these approaches will be superior to the vanilla algorithm.
-However, these restrictive assumptions should not be made solely \textit{out of necessity}, but rather when prior knowledge supports them.
-For future work, we plan to investigate the topic of complexity as it relates to modelling in Bayesian optimization more broadly.
-Specifically, we believe latent space GP models~\cite{Griffiths2017ConstrainedBO, NEURIPS2022_ded98d28} can incorporate complexity considerations to enable more efficient modeling.
+However, these restrictive assumptions should not be made \textit{out of necessity}, but when prior knowledge supports them.
+For future work, we plan to investigate the topic of complexity as it relates to modelling in Bayesian optimization more broadly, and in the context of latent space GP models~\cite{Griffiths2017ConstrainedBO, NEURIPS2022_ded98d28}.